apdraganis/apdraganis/README.md

 ### Hello World 👋

-- 👨‍💻 I’m currently working as a software developer, writing code in C# and SQL.
+- 👨‍💻 I’m currently studying Software Design (MSc) at the IT University of Copenhagen.
+Previously, I was working as a software developer, writing code in C# and SQL.
 - 🌱 In my free time, I'm learning .NET MAUI and other .NET related stuff.
 - 💪🏼 Future Goals: Dive deeper into .NET and related technologies.